Instadapp/docs/content/en/faq/dsa-connect/Additional-dsa-connect-functions.md

 ## getAuthById()

-This method takes dsaId as input and returns the Auth for the DSA account.
+This method takes dsaId as input and returns the Authority/Authorities for the DSA account.

 ```js
 await dsa.getAuthById(dsaId);